SunFed cucumbers and Costco eggs recalled due to potential salmonella contamination

 No illnesses were immediately reported.
 Handsome Brook Farms said the cartons included eggs that were “not intended for retail distribution.”
 Shoppers should check to see whether their egg cartons have Julian code 327 printed on the side and have a use-by date of Jan.
 5, 2025.
 If the eggs are included in the recall, throw them out or take them back to the store for a refund.

-Customers who had either of the recalled food products should wash items and surfaces that may have been in contact with the produce using hot, soapy water or a dishwasher.
+Customers who had either of the recalled food products should wash items and surfaces that may have been in contact with the foods using hot, soapy water or a dishwasher.

 Salmonella can cause symptoms that begin six hours to six days after ingesting the bacteria and include diarrhea, fever and stomach cramps.
 Most people recover without treatment within a week, but young children, people older than 65 and those with weakened immune systems can become seriously ill.

-Note: This story has been corrected to show that there were illnesses associated with the cucumber recall.